Facebook launched Fan Pages way back in 2007.

-If you're using a Profile in the name of a business & as a business... please...
-STOP right now & convert your Profile to a Page!
+If you're using a Profile in the name of a business and as a business... please...
+STOP right now and convert your Profile to a Page!

-If you don't, you could lose your profile & all the connections you've worked so hard to make over the years.
+If you don't, you could lose your profile and all the connections you've worked so hard to make over the years.